digdiego13/repoProvasFrontend/README.md

 ```sh
 npm start
 ```
-(you have to clone the gratibox-backend repository too [https://github.com/digdiego13/gratibox-backend.git], create the database and start the dev application (read the "READ.ME" archive on backend repository)
+(you have to clone the gratibox-backend repository too [https://github.com/digdiego13/repoProvasBackend.git], create the database and start the dev application (read the "READ.ME" archive on backend repository)
-Or, you can see the deploy on https://mira-front-brown.vercel.app/

 ## cypress tests